viviRbi/vyNote/readme.md

 30. What are Security Groups?
 When defining a rule for a security group, what 3 things do you need to specify?

-31. What’s the difference between scalability, elasticity, and resiliency?
+31. WhatÂ’s the difference between scalability, elasticity, and resiliency?
 What is autoscaling?

 # Hibernate
 ## What is Hibernate?
 What is JPA?